DanielBiegler/search-with-variables/README.md

 ## TODO: Further infos and screenshots

 ### Note:
 I noticed that adblockers may block the assets because their names include the word `ad` which is annoying.
 Whitelist those resources if you want to see them.
+TODO: Remove this line when you change the filenames.